 Hunger is Everywhere

 Today, hunger is everywhere – whether in the city, suburbs, or even the rural areas.
 The basic need of food is one of the critical problems that exist in Deschutes County.
 According to Feeding America’s 2011 Meal Gap Study, Oregon has the nation’s highest rate of “child food insecurity.”
 About 252,000 kids – or nearly 30% of the state’s youth – don’t know where their next meal is coming from.
 The Giving Plate is experiencing a 35-40% rate of kids needing food.
-Deschutes County still maintains a high unemployment rate which is the 11th highest is the nation.
+Deschutes County still maintains a high unemployment rate of 4.2%, which is just over the national unemployment rate of 4.1% (as of January 2018).

 Six million elderly are not getting the nutrition they need.
 They may be home bound, in which case they are unable to get food.
 It is a community’s responsibility to take care of their elderly.